lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

   * Names (legal, nicknames, or pseudonyms) of any individuals involved.
   * If there were other witnesses besides you, please try to include them as well.
   * When and where the incident occurred.
 Please be as specific as possible.
-  * Your account of what occurred.
+  * Your description of what occurred.
-  * If there is a publicly available record (e.g. a mailing list archive or a public IRC or Slack log), please include a link.
+  * If there is a publicly available record (e.g. a mailing list archive or a public IRC or Slack log), please include a link and a screenshot.
   * Any extra context you believe existed for the incident.
   * If you believe this incident is ongoing.
   * Any other information you believe we should have.